$1 Million Gift Will Support Design Studios, Scholarships

 Thursday, 30 January 2014 9:32 CST

-Dr. Min Kao, of , has made a $1 million gift through the Kao Family Foundation to support programs and scholarships at the University of Kansas School of Engineering Half of the gift will create the Min H. Kao Engineering Design Studios and half will establish the Garmin Excellence Scholarship in the Department of Electrical Engineering and Computer Science.
+Dr. Min Kao, of Garmin International, Inc., has made a $1 million gift through the Kao Family Foundation to support programs and scholarships at the University of Kansas School of Engineering.
+Half of the gift will create the Min H. Kao Engineering Design Studios, and half will establish the Garmin Excellence Scholarship in the Department of Electrical Engineering and Computer Science.
 In addition, a mentoring program will be established between University of Kansas engineering students and engineers at Garmin.

 Dr. Kao is co-founder and executive chairman of Garmin Ltd., with U.S. headquarters located in Olathe, Kan.
 He earned a doctoral degree in electrical engineering from the University of Tennessee.

-This gift adds to Dr. Kao’s past support for the KU School of Engineering, which exceeds $500,000 scholarships.
+This gift adds to Dr. Kao’s past support for the KU School of Engineering, which exceeds $500,000 to date in scholarships.

 Provost and Executive Vice Chancellor Jeffrey Vitter said “This substantial gift helps the University of Kansas educate future leaders and represents a deepening of our relationship with Dr. Kao and Garmin.”
 Garmin is one of 29 tenants in the Bioscience & Technology Business Center at the University of Kansas and has hired numerous KU engineering and computing students to work part-time at the facility while they complete their degrees.
 At least 20 have gone on to full-time employment with Garmin.

 Dean of Engineering Michael Branicky said, “Dr. Kao’s gift supports our students and our goal to provide more top quality engineers to Kansas industry.
 We are excited by the many opportunities a gift of this magnitude affords.”